 Anyone who is unsure about their eligibility can go to https://www.sos.ca.gov/elections/voting-resources/voting-california/who-can-vote-california.

-Even after the registration deadline passes, voters can still register for most elections by visiting their county elections office, a vote center or their polling place during the 14 days prior to the election, including Election Day itself.
+Although the online registration deadline has passed, voters could still register for most elections by visiting their county elections office, a vote center or their polling place during the 14 days prior to the election, including Election Day itself.
 A list of early voting locations where residents can complete the same-day voter registration process and cast a provisional ballot is available at caearlyvoting.sos.ca.gov.
 Or, click on the buttons on this site to find information specifically for you in the following counties:

 HOW TO VOTE